-After we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
+Then, after we got it all tightened up, it took nearly my entire tub of wood filler to get it done right.
 Looks kinda like a spotted cow, doesn’t it?

 Once the filler was cured, my sander came out to play making it all nice and ready for paint – the fun part!
 At first I couldn’t decide between a couple ways to go with this.
 In the end, my kids and I thought it would be perfect in a rustic red.

 Using my Fan Brush to give it two coats, letting it cure in between.
 It’s starting to look mighty spiffy now, isn’t it?
 While the paint cures, I reupholstered the seat and made a coordinating pillow. woot!

 My child’s rocking chair is now relieved of its awful nails and upholstery.
 It’s ready to some little one very happy.